SSWConsulting/SSW.People.Profiles/Michael-Smedley/Michael-Smedley.md

 quote:  "Great spirits have always encountered violent opposition from mediocre minds."
 ---

-Michael is a highly creative driven person with many “out of the box ideas” and a passion for technology and innovation.
+Michael is a highly creative and driven person with many “outside the box ideas” and a passion for technology and innovation.

-Worked with many organizations from tech start-ups to multi-nationals to help them build businesses that are profitable and empowers SSW customers to continue their growth stories in Melbourne.
-(I'm a Richmond supporter)
+He has worked with many organizations, from tech start-ups to multi-nationals, to help them build businesses that are profitable and he empowers SSW customers to continue their growth stories in Melbourne (I'm a Richmond supporter).

-With many successes, in my past with direct sales, channel management, and product management.
-Working in the technology field driving innovation with automation in the sales and marketing industry - I can help build software that will drive your success.
+He has had many successes in his past in direct sales, channel management, and product management.
+Working in the technology field driving innovation with automation in the sales and marketing industry - he can help build software that will drive your success.

-Setting up CRM, pipelines sales commission plans, quoting tools and KPIs - I have also set up and run offshore BPO sales teams.
+Setting up CRM, pipelines sales commission plans, quoting tools and KPIs - He has also set up and run offshore BPO sales teams.

 Michael Specialises in:

 *   Sales and Marketing workflows